mopidy/mopidy/docs/installation/gstreamer.rst

 GStreamer installation
 **********************

-To use the Mopidy, you first need to install GStreamer and the GStreamer Python bindings.
+To use Mopidy, you first need to install GStreamer and the GStreamer Python bindings.